gis1030/POP-Demographic-Schaerbeek/README.md

 This study measures the population density of Schaerbeek based on the number of people living in a specific geographic area.
 The results are expressed as the number of people per square kilometer.
 The areas studied correspond to the urban blocks in the municipality of Schaerbeek.

+## Observation
+Refreshment with new divisions for the urban islets.

 ## Link
 https://gis1030.github.io/POP-Demographic-Schaerbeek/